10 Communication Exercises to Strengthen Your Relationship

 • “Couples counseling is only for couples on the brink of divorce.”
 Nope.
 Many couples seek therapy to prevent problems or deepen their connection.

 • “It’s just talking about problems.”
 Far from it.
-You’ll also focus on solutions, practical skills, and positive changes.
+You’ll also focus on solutions, practical skills, positive changes, and relationship exercises designed to strengthen your bond.

 The Most Common Issues Couples Face